NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ```

 The selector will return the current value of the item in the store.
 Consult the GDC 2.0 API documentation for a
-complete
-list of selectors.
+complete  list of selectors.

 ### Hooks

 Fetching data from the GDC API is done via hooks.
 Hooks are functions that take arguments and return a value.
 The value
 returned is typically a promise that resolves to the data requested.
-The GDC Portal provides a number of hooks for
+The GDC Data Portal provides a number of hooks for
-fetching data from the GDC API.
+fetching data from the GDC 2.0 API.
 These hooks are located in the `@gff/core` package.

 ```typescript
 import {useGeneSymbol} from '@gff/core';